 Find AU-bearing professional development opportunities through the Professional Growth System, available under the ERP portal or refer to the AU Master Course list.

 To propose an AU-bearing Professional Development course, see the Guidance and Proposal Form linked here.
 To request re-approval of a previously offered AU-bearing Professional Development course, complete this form.

 Approved AU Menu activities are managed by a program coordinator.
 Examples of some of the AU Menu items include Baltimore City Special Olympics, Union Learning Representatives, and Site based School Mentoring.
 Teachers interested in participating in an AU Menu activity should notify the program coordinator or contact person listed.

 Teachers can also earn AUs by participating in curriculum writing.

 AUs may be earned through the development of school-based AU projects.
 To submit a new AU project for approval, first review the approval process and timeline.
-Please submit an AU project proposal form to PD@bcps.k12.md.us for pre-approval.
+Please submit a student facing AU project form or a PLC AU project form for pre-approval.